fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

 Notification endpoint
 ---------------------

-The Notification Endpoint is used by the Wallet to notify the PID/(Q)EAA Provider of certain events for issued Credentials, such as if the Credential was successfully stored in the Wallet Instance.
+The Notification Endpoint is used by the Wallet to notify the Credential Issuer of certain events for issued Credentials, such as if the Credential was successfully stored in the Wallet Instance.

 To uphold privacy, the ``event_description`` in the notification SHOULD NOT contain any information that could disclose User behavior or reveal the status of the personal device (e.g., storage space full).